-First grade math isn't just about 1-2-3 -- it's also about grasping more abstract real-world situations where numbers and counting can come into play, like counting out money and reading a clock.
+Math isn't just about 1-2-3—it's also about grasping more abstract real-world situations where numbers and counting can come into play, like counting out money and reading a clock.
 Get a leg up on these concepts with this project where art and math collide: the coin clock!

-- With the adult supervising the hot glue gun, the coins can now be glued to their correct positions on the clock.
+With the adult supervising use of the hot glue gun, the coins can now be glued to their correct positions on the clock.
 As you glue, play around!
 Try to find all the possible combinations of coins that add up to the number you're gluing.

 After the glue dries, give your new clock a spin!
 Move the hands around to match the time, quiz your child on different times of day, or test his addition skills by asking him to add different groups of coins on the clock.

 Beth Levin has an M.A. in Curriculum and Education from Columbia University Teachers College.
 She has written educational activities for Macmillan/McGraw-Hill and Renaissance Learning publishers.
 She has a substitute teaching credential for grades K-12 in Oregon, where she lives with her husband and two daughters.